Coco Beach Costa Rica

 Many tourists use Playas del Coco as a base camp because of its affordable accommodations, when touring the Guanacaste region.
 Coco Beach is also known primarily as the gateway for surfers to reach places like Ollie’s Point and Witches Rock, where the waves are superb.

 There are plenty of charming boats anchored in Playa del Coco and that means plenty of opportunities to go fishing excursions.
 Coco is noted for a great number of Pacific sailfish, some in excess of 150 pounds; hello, striped marlin to 275 pounds, and blue and black marlin, some approaching 700 pounds, 700 POUNDS!
 It may also be the very best location known for record class roosterfish.
-60 to 70 pouneders are almost always available, with frequent catches approaching 100 pounds.
+60 to 70 pounders are almost always available, with frequent catches approaching 100 pounds.
 All billfish and roosters are catch and release.

 Most of the fishing company’s are nice enough to pick you up at your hotel and of course, guarantee you so some awesome sport fishing.
 Nothing like reeling in a 100 to 700 pounder…we think that’s something you’ll never forget!
 I’m getting excited just writing about this!

-This busy beach is a prime scuba diving spot, with many tour and dive companies ready to serve.
+This busy beach is a prime scuba diving spot, with many tours and dive companies ready to serve.
 I’ve been told they will pick you up at your hotel!
 The sandy shore at Playa del Coco Costa Rica is quite wide at low tide and just about nonexistent at high tide.

 In between high and low tide, it’s just right to begin a new adventure…Diving is by far the most popular water sport in Playa del Coco Costa Rica.
-From there you can also head out to Pelonas Islands, Catalinas and Bat Islands, which are excellent sites to spot turtles, sharks and octopuses in the natural environment.
+From there you can also head out to Pelonas Islands, Catalinas, and Bat Islands, which are excellent sites to spot turtles, sharks, and octopuses in the natural environment.